umeki-special/furima-41324/README.md

 | user                 | references| null: false            |
 ### Association
 - belongs_to :user
-- belongs_to :destination
+- has_one :destination
-- has_many :items
+- belongs_to :items